View on GitHub

 1. this will select / highlight the whole address of the current YouTube video page.

-One exception is Microsoft Edge Mobile, whose developers decided recently that a single short tap should immediately get us to line editing mode instead of highlighting the whole line.
-We don't want to edit the address now, we want to overwrite it, so in the case of Edge you would have to hold your finger for a longer period of time over the address bar (till the system offers the option to "Select all").
+One exception is Microsoft Edge Mobile, whose developers decided that a single short tap should immediately get us to line editing mode instead of highlighting the whole line.
+We don't want to edit the address now, we want to completely overwrite it.
+So in the case of Edge you would need to hold your finger a bit longer on the address bar till the system offers the option to "Select all".

 3. Tapping on the correct entry shall initiate the call.